Haberfeld factory bottle

 Place of CreationOświęcim, Poland

-DescriptionA bottle manufactured for use in the Haberfeld vodka distillery and factory in Oświęcim, Poland.
+DescriptionA clear glass bottle manufactured for use in the Haberfeld vodka distillery and factory in Oświęcim, Poland.

 InscriptionsFront: Jakob Haberfeld Oświęcim with crest

 ProvenanceGifted to the Vancouver Holocaust Education Centre in 2014 by an anonymous donor, who acquired the bottles in Poland.

 Associated Materials Note"The Story of Three Glass Bottles" by Katie Powell, Zachor, Fall 2014 p.
 11

 NoteThe city of Oświęcim, Poland would become known as Auschwitz under German occupation and was adjacent to the complex of Nazi concentration and extermination camps by the same name.

 The Haberfeld family had lived in Oświęcim since the mid-1700s; their mansion was a city landmark.
 Jakob Haberfeld established the Haberfeld vodka distillery in 1804.
 Jakob’s grandson Alfons Haberfeld ran the distillery in the interwar years.